uarizona-fnsv/bootstrap/README.md

 The main workflow behind development is as follows:
 - Feature branches are used to add features (duh).
 As development is pushed up to it's branch on gitlab, a documentation site (for more information, see [here](#documentation-site)) is created so that you can view changes and share them if necessary.
 - Once features are established, they are merged into `develop` via a merge request.
 At this point, the documentation site for `develop` is updated.
+See [testing your changes before release](#testing-your-changes-before-release) for more information on preparing for a release.
-- When things are ready for a release, it's time to create a new feature branch (named whatever) and run `npm run release -- <version>` as described [here](#releasing-a-new-version).
+- When things are ready for a release, it's time to create a new feature branch (named whatever) and create a release, as described [here](#releasing-a-new-version).
+At this point, the package will also be available on Sonatype Nexus as `@fso/bootstrap@x.x.x` (x.x.x being the release made) for installing via npm, as well as under the `fso-bootstrap/x.x.x` folder on the CDN.
 - Merge that commit and tag into `develop` via a merge request.
-This will now create a `@next/` folder on the CDN with the releases code, for testing.
+This will update the docs site and CDN, though since you've already verified things with the previous commits, you should be good to move forward.
 - If everything is good, it's time to merge that into `master` via a merge request.
-On merge, gitlab will deploy the documentation site to `master` and deploy the CDN under the versions name (i.e. `x.x.x/`).
+On merge, gitlab will deploy the documentation site to production (i.e. the `latest` folder on s3) and update the root level of the CDN to the released version.

-### Theming

-All of the magic of FSO Bootstrap happens in the `scss/` folder, which is where we import Bootstrap and override it's default variables (`scss/variables.scss`) and add/override other various functions, mixins, and components.
-Overriden/added-to files are stored in the `scss/changes/` folder for organization purposes, and any additional pages or changes should be made here with the same file names as found in bootstrap's `scss/` folder.

-### Docs Site

-Documentation is found in the `docs/` folder.
-To run the site locally, use `npm run docs:dev`.

-Any changes to the theming should be verified using the docs site.
-If documentation changes are required, be sure to update the respective markdown file.
-These files are more or less copied from the bootstrap site, though with some changes for our `<example>` component and using VuePress instead of Jekyll.

-If new bootstrap features are added, be sure to appropriately document them here.

-For more information on VuePress, see [it's documentation site](https://vuepress.vuejs.org).
+### Testing your changes before release

+After you have merged changes into develop and you are ready for a release, it's time to test things for a final time.
+You can go about this in a few ways:

+1. **Use the `@next` tag in the cdn.** The CDN will have a `@next/` folder which can be used to test things.
+See the [instructions for installing from a cdn](./docs/usage/README.md#upcoming-features)
+1. **Installing from a local folder.** If you have this repository on your computer and have the latest changes on a branch, you can test that branch via a local npm install.
+To do so, run `npm install . -g`, which will attempt to globally install this package and will point out any errors.
+Use `npm ls -g` to verify the install worked.
+You can then enter the node-repl (type `node` in the terminal) and try to import the package to see if it does what it's supposed to do.
+You can also try and install it in another respository on your computer which uses the package by calling `npm install ../path-to-this-project` in that repository.
+Just be sure to reset that repository back to it's previous state after you finish testing.
+1. **Installing from Gitlab.** You can also install from gitlab.
+See [instructions for installing from gitlab](.docs/usage/README.md#installing-from-gitlab).
+Be sure to reset the repository you install to back to it's previous state once you are finished testing.

 ### Releasing a new version

 Releasing a new version is easy.

-1. **Make sure you are up to date.** Be sure to commit any final changes, and perform a rebase on develop to make sure you are 100% ready.
+1. **Make a new feature branch and ensure you are up to date.** Before making a release, handle changes via other feature branches.
+When making a release, you should make a new feature branch *just to make this release* after having tested the current `develop` branch as discussed [above](#testing-your-changes-before-release).
 1. **Determine the Version Number.** We use the semver of `major.minor.patch`.
 Be sure to see what the previous version is in the `package.json` and determine what makes sense.
+Don't change the version number yet, we'll do that later.
 1. **Test the publish method.** Make sure you try out `npm publish --dry-run` to see what the published package will include.
 If there are files in the list you don't think should be published, update the whitelish in `package.json` to not include them, or add them to the `.gitignore` if it shouldn't upload to git either.
 Don't forget the `--dry-run` flag, or else you might upload a broken package.
-1. **Test that the package installs.** It is also a good idea to install the package on your computer.
-To do so, run `npm install . -g`, which will attempt to globally install this package and will point out any errors.
-Use `npm ls -g` to verify the install worked.
-You can then enter the node-repl and try to import the package to see if it does what it's supposed to do.
-1. **Do it! _lightsaber sounds_** Run `npm run release -- <version>`, with `<version>` being the next version number.
+1. **Do it! _lightsaber sounds_** Run `npm run release -- <version>`, with `<version>` being the next version number that you determined in step 2.
 This executes `/build/release.sh`, which does the following for you:
     - Run `npm run change-version` to modify all our assets with the correct version number for releasing.
     - Run `npm run dist` to compile all the assets with the new versions.
 Make sure this succeeds and places the appropriate files in the `dist/` folder
     - Tag the release in git
 1. Now, run `git push && git push --tags` to push the compiled code and the new tag to gitlab

 Gitlab CI will take care of the docs site, CDN, and nexus repository deploys when the pipeline succeeds.
-- CDN is updated when a release is created and a tag is pushed to Gitlab
+- the CDN is updated when a release is created and a tag is pushed to Gitlab
+- our repository manager, Sonatype Nexus (https://zealot.fso.arizona.edu) is provided the new package so that it can be installed via npm
 - Docs site is always updated whenever a deploy runs.
 See [below](#Documentation-site) for more information.

+### The Repository

+#### Development

+All of the magic of FSO Bootstrap happens in the `scss/` folder, which is where we import Bootstrap and override it's default variables (`scss/variables.scss`) and add/override other various functions, mixins, and components.
+Overriden/added-to files are stored in the `scss/changes/` folder for organization purposes, and any additional pages or changes should be made here with the same file names as found in bootstrap's `scss/` folder.

+#### Docs

+Documentation is found in the `docs/` folder.
+It is built with VuePress.
+To run the site locally, use `npm run docs:dev`.

+Any changes to the theming should be verified using the docs site.
+If documentation changes are required, be sure to update the respective markdown file.
+These files are more or less copied from the bootstrap site, though with some changes for our `<example>` component and using VuePress instead of Jekyll.

+If new bootstrap features are added, be sure to appropriately document them here.

+For more information on VuePress, see [it's documentation site](https://vuepress.vuejs.org).

 ## Documentation Site